Wednesday, May 8, 2013

 A highlight of Perversion for Profit is Putnam's dramatic recitation, as an example of indecent literature, of a passage from Sex Jungle (1960), a pseudonymous novel by none other than award-winning science fiction author Robert Silverberg, laboring mightily to pay off his new house.
 Silverberg later modestly described his "Don Elliott" oeuvre as "outstanding"; it certainly delivers a shock to Putnam's system. "'Dirt,'" Camille Paglia explains, "is contamination to the Christian but fertile loam to the pagan.
 Far from poisoning the mind, pornography shows the deepest truth about sexuality, stripped of romantic veneer."
 Indeed, despite the perpetual protestations of concerned citizens, gender feminists, and other foes of the First Amendment, "pornography is art, sometimes harmonious, sometimes discordant.
 Its glut and glitter are a Babylonian excess."

 Perversion occasionally materializes as wee hours filler on Turner Classic Movies, usually after the network's Underground series, and is the source for Zombie Popcorn's YouTube presentation.
-(There's a brief glimpse of TCM host Robert Osborne at the beginning.)
 The fullscreen print is in rough, faded condition, which actually enhances the film's loopy allure.
 Settle back, dear reader, fire up a colortini, and watch these dirty pictures as they fly through the air.

 SOURCES